TryKickoff/trykickoff.github.io/statix/index.md

 Statix uses Grunt to take care of simple tasks like minification and concatenation.

-If you know Grunt yourself, you can change pretty much any aspect of the config as you would any other Grunt project.
+If you know Grunt, you can change pretty much any aspect of the config as you would any other Grunt project.
 If you don't like certain default config options of Statix, fork the repo and change them!

 ---